Regulamin sklepu FACHOWIEC_PO_ANGIELSKU

 4.1.6.1.
 The settlement of transactions by electronic payments and credit cards are carried out in accordance with the Customer's choice through the PayU.pl service.
 The support for electronic payments and credit card payments is provided by:

 4.1.6.1.1.
-PayU.pl – PayU S.A. company with a registered office in Poznań (registration address: ul.
-Grunwaldzka 182, 60-166 Poznań), entered into the Entrepreneurs Registry of the National Court Register under the number 0000274399, registry documents kept by the District Court of Poznań – Nowe Miasto and Wilda in Poznań, share capital: 4 944 000,00 PLN fully paid, Tax ID: 779-23-08-495.
+PAYU S.A., with its registered office in Poznań (address: ul.
+Grunwaldzka 186, 60-166 Poznań), entered into the Register of Entrepreneurs of the National Court Register under number 0000274399, with registration files held by the District Court Poznań – Nowe Miasto and Wilda in Poznań, VIII Commercial Division of the National Court Register; share capital amounts to PLN 7,789,000.00, fully paid; VAT ID (NIP): 7792308495, Business Identification Number (REGON): 300523444.

 4.2.
 Payment deadline: